hypo69/hypo/pytest/gemini - set 1/en/ai/llama/model.md

 * **Mocking:**  If the code interacts with external systems or other modules, consider using mocking to isolate the tests and prevent external dependencies from interfering.

-The example provided is incredibly minimal, but it demonstrates the principles for writing effective `pytest` tests.
+The example provided is incredibly minimal, but it demonStartes the principles for writing effective `pytest` tests.
 If the actual code had more complex logic, you'd need to create more tests.
 If possible, provide the full code, and I can generate much more extensive test cases.